ethereans/TheEtherian/2017-5-7-etherian.md

 ---
 ##### [uPort](https://www.uport.me/) – Self-Sovereign Identity
 [![Join the chat at https://gitter.im/uport-project/Lobby](https://badges.gitter.im/uport-project/Lobby.svg)](https://gitter.im/uport-project/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
+- Some devs are running into problems on the iOS version that they are not having in the Android version.
+This problem seems to be stemming from converting the MNID to an ethereum address.
+Try using [this library](https://github.com/uport-project/mnid) if you're having this problem.
+(Thanks to Michael Shihjay Chen, MD for bringing up the issue).
+- >Christian Lundkvist: "Yes it's possible to store ether and/or ERC20 tokens in the uPort identity (proxy) smart contract.
+This is exactly what happens when you use Gnosis with uport and will allow you to recover your tokens along with your identity."
 ---
 ##### [WeTrust](https://www.wetrust.io/) – Trusted Lending Circles[![Join the chat at https://www.wetrust.io/#home-section-slack](https://i1.wp.com/theetherian.files.wordpress.com/2017/03/slack_mark_web.png?ssl=1&w=50)](https://www.wetrust.io/#home-section-slack)